 Exercises

-Exercise 0: Setting Up Helm Autocomplete for PowerShell
+Exercise 0: Setting Up Helm Autocomplete and Completion

 helm completion powershell | Out-File -FilePath $PROFILE -Append